synapta/wmch-interactive-maps/Tools.md

 # Tools

-The following URLs can be used on Wikimedia Projects and available through CDNs.
+The following URLs can be used on Wikimedia Projects and available through CDNs as of March 2019.

 Complete list on https://tools.wmflabs.org/admin/tools.